vineelko/patina/docs/src/rfc/text/0015-patina-release-process.md

   - Initial draft of RFC amendment to include PR title requirements for PRs into feature and major branches.
   - Add a note in the Branching section that the "major" branch process has not been adopted by the project yet at this time.
+  - Add guidance in the Branching section for merging a feature branch into the main branch.

 ## Motivation